Lwazi-Junior/CMPG-323-Project-5-39013219-/README.md

 - In Power BI Service, the report will automatically update if it is connected to a live data source.

 ## Publishing and Sharing the Report
 - The report has been published to Power BI Service.
-It can be accessed through the following link: [Power BI Report Link](#).
+It can be accessed through the following link: [https://app.powerbi.com/groups/me/reports/47660190-e65f-4423-a50a-ac40596a9aff/2c10e0b557e8a362091d?experience=power-bi](#).
 - Stakeholders can interact with the report online, filtering and drilling through as needed.
 - For sharing, ensure that the report is shared with stakeholders who have access to Power BI Service.